Kangwei-g/kangwei-g.github.io/contents/home.md

-He is currently pursuing a Master's Degree in Management Information Systems, at School of Management, Hefei University of Technology, China.
+I am currently pursuing a Master's Degree in Management Information Systems at the School of Management at Hefei University of Technology, advised by [Yidong Chai](http://faculty.hfut.edu.cn/chaiyidong/zh_CN/index.htm).
+My research focuses on creating a more empathetic large language model (LLM) capable of effectively communicating with the general public, beyond just educated groups.

 #### Education